vladinator1000/prisma-template/README.md

-# Prisma, Postgres, TypeScript starter
+# Prisma, Postgres and TypeScript starter template

 A template for delightful database development.